 The Hopkins Ultraviolet Telescope (HUT) project was accepted for development by NASA.
 The concept, for a 0.9 m telescope to fly multiple times on the space shuttle as an attached payload, was a direct descendant of the rocket program at JHU.
 Professor Arthur Davidsen was the principal investigator and Paul Feldman and Dick Henry were co-investigators.
 Although the telescope did not ultimately fly until 1990, this selection catapulted JHU into a leadership position in space astrophysics.
 (Note for context: the first space shuttle flight did not occur until April 1981.)

-A Johns Hopkins/Associated Universities for Research in Astronomy proposal was selected by NASA to host the Space Telescope Science Institute (STScI) on the Homewood campus of JHU.
+Johns Hopkins is selected by NASA to host the Space Telescope Science Institute (STScI) on the Homewood campus of JHU.
 Arthur Davidsen and JHU president Steven Muller were key players in the effort.
 Although the STScI is an independent entity, its location on the JHU campus forever changed the landscape of astrophysics at JHU.

 A JHU-led proposal is accepted to host the Maryland Space Grant Consortium in the department.
 Professor Richard Conn Henry was and is the director.
 This is part of the National Space Grant program established by congress in 1988, and supports state and national goals in education and creating a diverse and technically literate work force.

 In June, the department left its Rowland Hall home and moved into the Bloomberg Center for Physics and Astronomy, across San Martin Drive from the STScI.
 The $35M building more than doubled the space available for labs and offices and included a high bay and clean room facility for handling space payloads.
 To keep the “Rowland” name associated with the department, the name was officially changed to the Henry A. Rowland Department of Physics and Astronomy.